St. Lucie Co. tourism leaders launch "Don't Come Here" campaign

 Now tourism leaders are trying to help spread the word that there are places to go and stay.

-St. Lucie County Director of Marketing and Tourism Charlotte Birerly said, “We really need to stand out in all the clutter that’s about to happen for all the pent up travel demand.”
+"We really need to stand out in all the clutter that's about to happen for all the pent-up travel demand," Charlotte Birely, director of marketing and tourism for St. Lucie County, said.

-Birerly clarifies, “It’s going to follow up with “Don’t come here... unless you like beautiful sunrises.”
+"It's going to follow up with 'Don't come here, unless you like beautiful sunrises,'" Birely clarified.

 One phrase you won't hear from local tourism officials is "staycation."
 They'd rather have you take "near-cations."

-And so far, Tuttle said, “We have more locals making reservations, people from West Palm, Fort Lauderdale.”
+"We have more locals making reservations, people from West Palm (Beach and) Fort Lauderdale," she said.

 Scripps Only Content 2020